 Here are 6 options that can help curb your sugar intake if you love to bake.
 Keep in mind, that there are some special ways of substituting them in your recipes, so I describe how to do this when needed.

 When it comes to healthy sugar alternatives, inulin is top-notch.

-Inulin is a type of prebiotic fiber that is extracted from chicory root.
+Inulin is a type of prebiotic fiber that is extracted from chicory roots.
 Luckily for us, it also has a naturally sweet flavor as well.

 You will often find inulin sweeteners in low-carb protein bars, keto products, and protein shakes, but you can also find inulin in powder form for baking from Nutricost.
 It makes a great sweetener for coffee and tea too.

 Because it is rich in prebiotic fibers, it is also great for gut health.
 This is because it helps increase the natural probiotics in your gut.
 For this reason, it is by far the healthiest sugar substitute for baking.

 Products will often add inulin, made from chicory root, to help give baked goods the texture of flour.
 A lot of keto products like keto brownies do this.

 I personally find that they make my belly feel great once I get used to them as well.

 Tip: start slowly with inulin because its fiber content can be gassy for some people.
 Once you are accustomed to the fiber, it can be a great substitute for sugar in baking.

 Inulin is about a tenth as sweet as sugar, so you may need to increase the amount you would use in baking.
 You can also mix it with any of the following sweeteners like stevia.